dynamofoundation/docker-node/README.md

     2. Edit the node/Dockerfile to use this as its volume.
 (Default is /var/tmp/dynamo)
     3. Create a dynamo.conf file based on the example and edit the user/password/nftdbkey settings.
     4. Place dynamo.conf file in your chosen data location.
-    5. Edit the bridge.php files in both the php and web directories to match your user/password.
+    5. Edit the settings.txt in the bridge directory to match your user/password.
-    6. Edit the settings.txt in the bridge directory to match your user/password.
+    6. (Optional) Create a client.conf based on the example and copy into your node data location.
-    7. (Optional) Create a client.conf based on the example and copy into your node data location.
+    7. Run "docker-compose up" from the root project folder and environment will be built.
-    8. Run "docker-compose up" from the root project folder and environment will be built.
+    8. BE PATIENT!
+The full node will need to sync from scratch as well as the web bridge.

 # Notes